bastaramus/learn-hugo/README.md

    - Adding the content.
 I've added some static files to the assets directory so Hugo can process them.
 They are used in the `first-page.md` file.
    - To display images with my custom formatting and to process them via Hugo, let's create our own shortcode.
 Create a file `layouts/shortcodes/img.html`.
 Now I can use this shortcode in my Markdown file.

+**🗓️ January 27, 2024**

+1. **Baseof Layout**
+   - Now I think it was better to start with `layouts/_default/baseof.html`.
+It is a default template for any other pages like homepage or single page.
+Let's create it now and move the base HTML code to it.
+   - Look at that file, there we have:
+     ```
+     {{ block "main" . }}{{ end }}
+     ```
+     This piece of code defines a block named "main".
+The `.` symbol passes the current context to the block.
+Now, for example, we can edit `single.html`, the `{{ define "main" }}` section will override the "main" block from `baseof.html` with the specific content for a single page.

+2. **Partials Layout**
+   - Learn about partials: [Partials in Hugo](https://gohugo.io/templates/partials/#readout).
+Here you can define footer, header, head parts of your pages.
+   - I've created a directory `layouts/partials/head.html` with the head component.
+And then instead of having this code in the `baseof.html`, I've added a calling of this partial: `{{ partial "head.html" . }}`.

+3. **List Layout**
+   - List layout is a layout for parent pages.
+I've created two more pages with content to have a set of pages.
+   - I've created a list template `layouts/_default/list.html`.
+   - I've added my own styles to `layouts/_default/list.html` and put them in the `assets/css/list.css` file.

 ## To-Do List 📝